vap-library/vap-library/policies/pss-running-as-non-root/README.md

 This Validating Admission Policy ensures that containers are run as non-root users.
 This policy is part of the Pod Security Standards provided by Kubernetes, found here - https://kubernetes.io/docs/concepts/security/pod-security-standards/#restricted.

+# Policy logic
+This policy evaluates securityContext.runAsNonRoot within spec (Pod-level), `spec.containers[\*]`, `spec.initContainers[\*]` and `spec.ephemeralContainers[\*]`.
+For the API call to be accepted then for each and every
+container: `securityContext.runAsNonRoot` must be set to true.
+Note that the value defined at the container level takes precedence over that defined at Pod-level.

 # Parameter used by the policy
-This policy evaluates securityContext.runAsNonRoot within spec (Pod-level), spec.containers[\*], spec.initContainers[\*] and spec.ephemeralContainers[\*].
-For the API call to be accepted then for each and every container: securityContext.runAsNonRoot must be set to true.
-Note that the value defined at the container level takes precedence over that defined at Pod-level.
+This policy does not use parameters.

 # Examples
 ### Pass